CfA-Library/Cite_Astro_Software/Guidelines.md

 The uniqueness of the algorithm should be described.
 If it has competing algorithms a comparison should be provided.

-If there is a paper it should refer to the specific verion of the software.
+If there is a paper it should refer to the specific version of the software.

-*How do we deal with th eliving software problem - living papers?*
+*How do we deal with the living software problem - living papers?*
+See slide 12  from Chris Lintott https://www.slideshare.net/chrislintott/software-publishing-in-aas-journals

 ## Basic User Manual examples and where to get full docs
  Though a paper should not be the user manual it should contain some indication of how the code is used